odjacobs/maintenance_tracker/README.md

 ![History](../media/history.jpg)

 # Adding Items and Categories
 To add a new category (*ex.
 "Vehicles"*), click `Add` > `New Category`, enter the category title, and click the "Add" button.
 To add an item, you must also choose a category to occupy that item (*ex.
-"Car" goes in the "Vehicle" category*).
+"Car" goes in the "Vehicles" category*).

 ![Add Category](../media/add_category.jpg)
 ![Add Item](../media/add_item.jpg)